Product returns present some of the most complex challenges in e-commerce.

 Operational Software vs Post-Purchase Software

-Particularly within the scope of return solutions, many software options either focus on post-purchase or operations.
+Within the scope of return solutions, software options either focus on post-purchase or operations.

-Operational returns software seeks to optimize the returns process: improve operational efficiency, minimize short-term costs, and leverage analytics to maximize long-term profitability.
+Operational return software seeks to optimize the return process: improve operational efficiency, minimize short-term costs, and leverage analytics to maximize long-term profitability.

 ReturnLogic and Happy Returns are prime examples of operationally focused return solutions.

-Post-purchase returns software is more focused on the customer experience.
-These solutions place greater emphasis on the returns portal and related functionalities, and less on the backend operations of returns.
+Post-purchase return software is more focused on the customer experience.
+These solutions place greater emphasis on the return portal and less on the back-end operations of returns.

 Post-purchase return solutions include Loop and Returnly.

-Both post-purchase and operations are important facets, and both are completely valid approaches to returns management.
-Either operational returns software or post-purchase returns software will solve many of the pains associated with returns.
+Both post-purchase and operations are important facets of the return experience, and both are valid approaches to return management.
+Either operational return software or post-purchase return software will solve many of the pains associated with returns.

-Choosing a returns software is a far-reaching business decision.
+Choosing a return software is a far-reaching business decision.

 Returns impact your customers, your efficiency, and your profits.
-Every business is unique, so you need the tool that is right for you.
+Every business is unique, so you need the tool that’s right for you.

-But now, you are aware of the scope of returns software options, and are one step closer to smarter returns management.
+Hopefully, now that you know the scope of return management options, you’re one step closer to smarter return management.